 Choose the correct transfer program

 Many community colleges have agreements with universities located in the same state.
-For instance, if a student had their heart set on their state’s flagship public university but didn’t get in straight out of high school, they can often boost their academic record at community college and follow the correct curriculum pathway and transfer to that four-year university two years later (and enter as a junior).
+For instance, if a student had their heart set on their state’s flagship public university but didn’t get in straight out of high school, they can often boost their academic record at community college by following the correct curriculum pathway and transferring to that four-year university two years later (and enter as a junior).
 Most college students also don’t realize that when they transfer, they’re competing with other transfer students, not with other high school seniors.
 However, students who don’t pick a pathway within their first semester will be studying at community college longer than two years.

 Community colleges offer truly rewarding programs, both for students looking to launch a career with an associate degree and for those who want to transfer to a four-year university.
 They are also a great place for students to learn the self-regulation and time management required to transfer and be successful at a four-year school.
 Students just need to remember to be strategic about their time at community college—both while on campus and before they arrive.